npepin-hub/capstone-prototype/README.md

 in [train.py](https://github.com/nadegepepin/capstone-prototype/blob/master/src/train.py).
 All values default in [config file settings.toml](https://github.com/nadegepepin/capstone-prototype/blob/master/src/settings.toml).

 ***Fit job***
-More details about the processing job used to [Feed the model with both the captions and associated features](https://github.com/nadegepepin/ml-docker/blob/master/run-fit.sh)
+More details about the processing job used to fit the model [here](https://github.com/nadegepepin/ml-docker/blob/master/run-fit.sh).

 ***Sage Maker job processing***
 All the data processing and training jobs have run on **Amazon SageMaker** using my docker image and an S3 bucket as Input/Output.